SreelekhaGutha/ARM7_Vending_Machine_Simulator/README.md

 The project was developed to demonstrate embedded system concepts such as GPIO interfacing, LCD communication, keypad scanning, and finite state machine implementation.

 ---
+## Working Principle
+Working principle follows a sequential state machine model, beginning with initialization where the system configures all GPIO pins and peripherals.
+During normal operation, the microcontroller first displays items on the LCD, then processes user selection through the keypad interface.
+After receiving valid item and quantity inputs, the system calculates the total price and prompts for payment.
+The payment processing includes amount entry and validation against the calculated total.
+For successful transactions, the system activates the dispensing sequence - energizing the motor for timed forward rotation while simultaneously triggering the LED and buzzer.
+The motor then reverses to reset the mechanism, completing the physical dispensing simulation.
+Finally, the system calculates and displays any change due, shows a thank you message, and resets.
+---

 ## Features